After rumours about health, North Korea state media report Kim Jong Un appearance

 “The most likely explanation for Kim’s absence is with North Korea declaring the coronavirus pandemic an existential threat ... he most likely was taking steps to ensure his health or may have been impacted in some way personally by the virus,” Kazianis said after the KCNA report.

-In his appearance at the fertilizer factory, Kim expressed satisfaction about the production system and said the plant made a significant contribution to the progress of the country’s chemical industry and food production, KCNA said.
+There is strong evidence of the Sunchon phosphate fertiliser plant’s involvement in uranium extraction, pointing to its dual-use, a recent report by James Martin Center for Nonproliferation Studies in Monterey, California.

-Kim was accompanied by several senior North Korean officials, including his younger sister Kim Yo Jong, KCNA said.
+Negotiations aimed at dismantling North Korea’s nuclear and missile programmes stalled late in 2019.

-Reporting by Heekyong Yang in Seoul, Matt Spetalnick, Mark Hosenball, David Brunnstrom, Jonathan Landay in Washington; Editing by Sandra Maler, Jack Kim and Sonya Hepinstall
+Reporting by Heekyong Yang in Seoul, Matt Spetalnick, Mark Hosenball, David Brunnstrom, Jonathan Landay in Washington; Editing by Sonya Hepinstall and Michael Perry